Microsoft got most things right with SkyDrive.

 While IT professionals worry about security, or more accurately; lack of security, DropBox and SkyDrive are perfect for individuals, especially those of us who work from home.

 Cloud storage integration and web apps

 SkyDrive is close integrated with Windows and Office.
 There are also Microsoft Web Apps that allow you to edit documents stored in the cloud even when you don’t have the software installed on your device.
 You can save Word documents directly to SkyDrive and pull them out of the cloud on your smartphone.
 SkyDrive works particularly well with OneNote.

 While savvy users can get the same basic integration from DropBox – it doesn’t come with apps and some assembly is required.
 Not much mind you, almost anyone reading this should be able to have DropBox working smoothly in minutes.

-Speed, the soft underbelly
+Speed, cloud storage's soft underbelly

 Overall SkyDrive is competitive with DropBox in most departments, if anything the web apps give it an edge for Microsoft devotees.
 However, there is one huge flaw.
 I have to thank Craig Harris (@elusivetones) for pointing this out to me.